-While many of the additional consulting/advisement roles are important, the primary reason folks look for outside IT services is for the Help Desk.
-Where do you go when things are broken?
-Who do you turn to when that critical piece of software isn’t producing the output you need?
-Who is there in the middle of the night when your presentation is tomorrow and you can’t print?
 The answer to all of these questions is the Help Desk.
-Having this key component performing the way you need it to is critical.
+Therefore, having this crucial component perform as you need it to is critical.
 Below you will find a few red flags to indicate that your Help Desk might not be up to snuff.

 1. Does the Help Desk make your problem their problem?

-It seems like once would be enough, but how many times have you had to explain your situation over and over when trying to resolve an issue?
-This is a common complaint of Help Desk users and one that can make the whole process of getting help exhausting.
-If this has become the norm from you, it might be time to switch.
+2. Do you have to explain yourself over and over again?It seems like once would be enough, but how often have you had to explain your situation repeatedly when trying to resolve an issue?
+This is a common complaint of Help Desk users and can make the whole process of getting help exhausting.
+If this has become the norm for you, it might be time to switch.

-It’s bad enough to deal with a technology problem, but when you have to babysit your issue things can go from annoying to infuriating.
+3. Do you have to babysit your problem?It’s bad enough to deal with a technology problem, but things can go from annoying to infuriating when you have to babysit your issue.
 Are you unclear on when to expect help?
-Are you stuck with a “we will help you between 8 am and 4 pm on Friday” type response?
+Are you stuck with a “we will help you between 8 am and 4 pm on Friday” response?
 When your issue does get worked, are you informed?
 Do you know what the next steps are?
-Is this all making your crazy?!
+Is this all making you crazy?!
 It might be time to seek help elsewhere.

 4. Do you feel bad for asking for help?It seems like once would be enough, but how often have you had to explain What kind of reception are you getting when you do have to ask for help?
-Are you greeted by a cheerful ready-to-help voice or does it feel like you are bothering someone?
-Getting help from your Help Desk should not feel like you are asking for a favor nor should the person helping you act like they have things they would rather be doing.
+Does a cheerful ready-to-help voice greet you, or does it feel like you are bothering someone?
+Getting help from your Help Desk should not feel like you are asking for a favor, nor should the person helping you act like they have things they would rather be doing.
 If this describes your current situation, it’s time to find a new partner.

 5. Do your issues get resolved?